konflux-ci/konflux-build-cli/docs/integration-tests.md

  - `Debug`: whether to run the CLI within container in debug mode.
    Useful to troubleshoot single test.
    Note, when debug mode is activated, the CLI won't run until a debugger connects to it (port `2345`).
+   To use the debug mode, [Delve](https://github.com/go-delve/delve/tree/master/Documentation/installation) should be installed.
+   The `dlv` binary should be in `$GOPATH/bin/` or `~/go/bin/` if `GOPATH` environment variable is not defined.
    Example debug configuration for VSCode:
    ```json
     {